eugenius1/eugenius1.github.io/_posts/2021-05-19-my-investing-journey-1-the-awakening.md

 Within bonds and _real estate & dividend_ stocks, I also diversify geographically.
 In early 2021, I made my allocations more growth aggressive by reducing bonds by 5% and increasing crypto by the same amount.
-This increase in crypto came also as I did more research and found many (40+) crypto tokens that I would like exposure to.
+This increase in crypto came also as I did more research and found many (40+) crypto coins/tokens that I would like exposure to.
 I reduced _real estate & dividend_ stocks because they are not my priority right now and I have to pay 30% tax on all dividend (even if not withdrawn).

 [PortfolioCharts.com](https://portfoliocharts.com/) is a great site to compare well-known, professionally recommended [portfolios](https://portfoliocharts.com/portfolios/)